RevivalPMMP/PureEntitiesX/README.md

 -Auto Spawning of Mobs around players.
 We don't have them spawn in each loaded chunk, just near players to maximize server performance

 -Correct Mob drops.
-Creepers don't grop Redstone, last we checked, so we updated mobs drops with new items!
+Creepers don't drop Redstone, last we checked, so we updated mobs drops with new items!

 -More Configuration Coming Soon!
 We are adding a config with complete custimizability.
 Stay Tuned!